 Let’s take a look at the code to see how encapsulation is implemented:

-This allows us to quickly obtain the employee`s full name without having to worry about how the Employee class handles first and last names internally.
+It allows us to quickly get the employee`s full name without worrying about how the Employee class handles first and last names internally.

 Refer this link to learn more about the Encapsulation in C#